What are Indiana court records?

 Indiana Small Claims Court Records.

 Small claims court in Indiana is another form of dedicated courthouse that concentrates exclusively on hearing and resolving cases that entail disagreements over smaller monetary sums.
 Generally speaking, the plaintiff(s) and defendant(s) will defend/represent themselves as opposed to employing an attorney for this on their behalf.
-As opposed to other court systems, small claims court is known for a more relaxed process for introducing evidence, reasons and judgment enforcement.
+As opposed to other court systems, small claims court is known for a more relaxed process for introducing evidence, reasons, and judgment enforcement.
 However, a judgment passed down in a small claims court is just as legal and binding as a judgment passed down by any other court.
 As soon as the judgment is delivered, the affected individuals are expected to quickly comply.
-In the case of noncompliance, within the law endorsed collection practices (i.e. liens, salary garnishing) might be implemented.
+In the case of non-compliance, within the law, endorsed collection practices (i.e., liens, salary garnishing) might be implemented.

 Indiana Family Court Records.